exakat/php-dictionary/dictionary/solid.ini.rst

 SOLID is an acronym for a set of OOP design principle.
 They were coined by Robert C. Martin (also known as Uncle Bob).

-+ S : Single Responsibility Principle
++ S: Single Responsibility Principle
-+ O : Open Closed Principle
++ O: Open Closed Principle
-+ L : Liskov Substitution Principle
++ L: Liskov Substitution Principle
-+ I : Interface Segregation Principle
++ I: Interface Segregation Principle
-+ D : Dependency Inversion Principle
++ D: Dependency Inversion Principle

 Each principle may be used independently.
 Those principles are not dedicated to PHP, though they are used with PHP.